LorandSarkozi/Depth-Estimation-using-Slanted-O-1-Stereo/README.md

 - Runs on CPU with high-speed execution, mean execution time of the algorithm: **1.28s** for 1248x1120 resolution images
 - Capable of processing complex scenes with slanted and non-fronto parallel surfaces
 - Outputs both **disparity maps** and **error maps**
-- Has a mean accuracy of **87 %** compared to the GroundTruth image
+- Has a mean accuracy of **87 %** compared with the GroundTruth image

 ---